-After revising all the data elements in the developing model up through 2006 and making the other changes noted directly above, we added new data elements as appropriate for the years 2007 through 2016 and also made some needed adjustments to the model dimensions.
-We also added an extra_SD parameter for the NWFSC slope-shelf survey, even though the survey catchability coefficient for this survey had not been tuned in the 2007 assessment model.
+After revising all the data elements in the developing model up through 2006 and making the other changes noted directly above, we made some needed adjustments to the model dimensions and then added new data elements as appropriate for the years 2007 through 2016 (steps Q.1 to Q.4).
+We also added an extra_SD parameter for the NWFSC slope-shelf survey (step T), even though the survey catchability coefficient for this survey had not been tuned in the 2007 assessment model.

-After revising the data through 2016 and making various other stepwise adjustments as detailed in Table 11 the model was once again iteratively retuned.
-Also, an additional round of model tuning was required after a new version of the Stock Synthesis software was released on 05/09/2017.
-Some of the steps created large changes in the assessment model's estimates of the spawning biomass trajectory, as illustrated in Figure 17.
+After revising the data through 2016 and making various other stepwise adjustments as detailed in Table 12 the model was once again iteratively retuned (step U).
+Also, an additional round of model tuning was required after a new version of the Stock Synthesis software was released on 05/09/2017 (step V).
+Some of the steps led to large changes in the assessment model's estimates of the spawning biomass trajectory, as illustrated in Figure 21.